jfeng-arista/SONiC/doc/voq/fabric.md

 Besides the fabric link monitoring algorithm, the above two commands are added.
 The commands can be used to manually isolate and unisolate a fabric link ( i.e. take the link out of service and put the link back into service ).
 The two commands can help us debug on the system as well as force isolate a fabric link.

+#### 2.8.1.2 Fabric link monitoring criteria

+The fabric link monitoring algorithm checks two type of errors on a link: crc errors and uncorrectable errors.

+The criteria can be extended to include checking other errors later.

+#### 2.8.1.3 Monitoring algorithm

+Instead of reacting to the counter changes, Orchagent adds a new poller and periodically polls status of all fabric links.
+By default, the total number of received cells, cells with crc errors, cells with uncorrectable errors are fetched from all serdes links periodically and the error rates are calculated using these numbers.
+If any one of the error rates is above the threshold for a number of consecutive polls, the link is identified as an unhealthy link.
+Then the link is automatically isolated to not distribute traffic.

 ### 2.8.2 Monitor Fabric Capacity